s-yurama/SpaceEngineers_-Vetronics_Common/README.md

 ## write custom datas

 please write some ids to custom datas in follow blocks.
-This is necessary for programmable block know which light are Winkers/Tail lights.
+This is necessary for programmable block find which light are Winkers/Tail lights.

 |Block|Custom Data|
 |---|---|